BardezAnAvatar/Starbound-bardez-ore-liquids-vanilla/README.md

     | Liquid Ferozium  | 37        |
     | Liquid Violium   | 38        |
     | Liquid Solarium  | 39        |
+- Adds in recipes to smelt the liquids from bars
+- Adds in recipes to coalesce the liquids back into bars

 See [Starbounder Wiki](https://starbounder.org/Modding:Liquids:Mods) for liquid ID data